abhisack/awesome-follow-buttons/README.md

 &lt;link re="stylesheet" href="css/style.css">

-2. Add every script tag to "<head>" section of your webpage including the one linking to jQuery.
+2. Add every script tag to head section of your webpage including the one linking to jQuery.

 3. Place div with class social-plugin in "index.html" to you webpage.